excellalabs/blog-in-a-box/README.md

 * Note the version number on the release tag
 * Update the `_config.yml` to update the version in the `remote_theme` variable.

+### Adding a live preview of pull requests using Netlify

+[Netlify](https://www.netlify.com/) is a phenomenal service for building and hosting web content similar to GitHub Pages (in fact, the capabilities go quite a bit beyond GitHub Pages for many scenarios).
+For our purposes, Netlify can be very useful to add automated previews so you can see your blog changes before they're live.
+Netlify allows public blogs and processes to use these services for free, and we're grateful to them for doing so.

+You can set up deployments by:

+* Creating a free Netlify account
+* On your account dashboard, Under `Sites`, click `Add a New Site` and then `Import an existing project`.
+* Connect Netlify to your github account and repository on the next page to allow Netlify to "see" your repository.
+* Set the base directory as `docs` to correspond to our `docs` folder
+* Set the publish directory to `docs/_site`, the default output for our Jekyll build.
+* Set the build command to `bundle exec jekyll build --future`.
+This ensures the build will publish future posts as well, which will be important if you want to preview a future post that you're authoring or scheduling.
+* Click "Deploy site".
+Netlify will do the rest.

 ## Q & A

 ### Why is the blog in a `/docs` folder?